Configurations

 Important

 Never set your runner’s graceful_kill_timeout configuration below that of Jacamar CI’s kill_timeout.
-In cases where the runner user downscopes permissions the jacamar-auth application takes special steps to ensure that the appropraite signal reaches the sub-procress as permissions will likely prohbit a simple kill(2).
+In cases where the runner user downscopes permissions the jacamar-auth application takes special steps to ensure that the appropriate signal reaches the sub-process as permissions will likely prohibit a simple kill(2).

-As a backup, any Jacamar CI application will also establish a self-impossed timeout of the job’s maximum duration plus 10 minutes.
+As a backup, any Jacamar CI application will also establish a self-imposed timeout of the job’s maximum duration plus 10 minutes.

 [auth] - Table